 The term “sugar alcohol” is somewhat confusing because sugar alcohols aren’t alcohol, and they aren’t even sugar.
-Part of the chemical structure of these carbohydrates is similar to sugar while another part of the chemical structure is more like alcohol.
+Part of these carbohydrates’ chemical structure is similar to sugar, while another part of the chemical structure is more like alcohol.
 The actual name for these carbohydrates is “polyols.”
 When you are reading labels, you might see such names as xylitol, erythritol, glycerol, lactitol, and sorbitol, which all refer to sugar alcohols.

 What are Sugar Alcohols

 “Sugar-free, low sugar, zero sugar.”
-These are marketing claims seen in many packaged foods such as yogurt, lollies, chewing gum, biscuits and diet foods promoted as “healthy” foods due to their low sugar content.
-The question is how can these foods have a sweet taste and yet contain little or no sugar and no artificial sweeteners?
-In a market that is more health savvy, sugar alcohols such as xylitol, sorbitol, and mannitol are commonly being used in foods to replace sugar and artificial sweeteners.
+These are marketing claims seen in many packaged foods such as yogurt, lollies, chewing gum, biscuits, and diet foods promoted as “healthy” foods due to their low sugar content.
+The question is, how can these foods have a sweet taste and yet contain little or no sugar and no artificial sweeteners?
+In a more health-savvy market, sugar alcohols such as xylitol, sorbitol, and mannitol are commonly being used in foods to replace sugar and artificial sweeteners.

-This article takes a critical look at sugar alcohols to see if they are as good as they are made out to be or if they are just another “green-wash” in a market flooded with pseudo-health foods.
+This article takes a critical look at sugar alcohols to see if they are as good as they are made out to be or just another “green-wash” in a market flooded with pseudo-health foods.

-Also known as polyols, sugar alcohols are a type of carbohydrate formed from an alcohol portion and a sugar portion.
+Also known as polyols, sugar alcohols are carbohydrates formed from an alcohol portion and a sugar portion.
 Despite the name, sugar alcohols don’t contain ethanol, and so you won’t become intoxicated from consumption.
-Sugar alcohols tend to be less sweet and also contain between to 1/3 fewer calories than sugar (2 or 3 calories compared to 4 with sugar).
-Apart from their sweet taste, sugar alcohols also help to bulk out foods, provide texture and “mouth feel” to products such as chewing gum.
-While they occur naturally in fruits and vegetables, most sugar alcohols used in food production are produced from glucose, sucrose or starch.
+Sugar alcohols tend to be less sweet and contain between 1/3 fewer calories than sugar (2 or 3 calories compared to 4 with sugar).
+Apart from their sweet taste, sugar alcohols also help to bulk out foods, provide texture and a “mouth feel” to chewing gum products.
+While they occur naturally in fruits and vegetables, most sugar alcohols used in food production are produced from glucose, sucrose, or starch.

 Sugar Alcohols Don’t Act Like Sugars

-It is important to remember, however, that sugar alcohols don’t necessarily act like sugar in the body.
-Sugar alcohol absorption into the bloodstream is incomplete resulting in a reduced rise in blood glucose when compared to sugar.
-For this reason, they are popular in foods products targeted to the diet, low carb, and diabetes market.
+However, it is important to remember that sugar alcohols don’t necessarily act like sugar in the body.
+Sugar alcohol absorption into the bloodstream is incomplete, resulting in a reduced rise in blood glucose when compared to sugar.
+For this reason, they are popular in food products targeted to the diet, low carb, and diabetes market.

 A minor problem arises when foods containing sugar alcohols claim to be “sugar-free” or “low-sugar.”
 While technically correct, consumers may assume that the food will, therefore, have little or no impact on blood sugars.
-As discussed above, sugar alcohols reduce the energy density of foods and therefore have less impact on blood sugars, however, there is still some influence which diabetics need to take into account.
-It is considered safe to assume that sugar alcohols will have approximately half the impact of sugar on blood sugar levels 1.
+As discussed above, sugar alcohols reduce foods’ energy density and therefore have less impact on blood sugars.
+However, there is still some influence which people with diabetes need to take into account.
+It is considered safe to assume that sugar alcohols will have approximately half the impact of sugar on blood sugar levels.

 Sugar Alcohols Side Effects

-An important factor that needs to be taken into account is the total daily consumption of sugar alcohols.
-Over a day it is likely to be the total quantity consumed that impacting on blood sugar levels and the digestive system with greater amounts more liable to cause side effects.
+An important factor that needs to be taken into account is the total daily consumption of sugar alcohol.
+Over a day, it is likely to be the total quantity consumed that impacts blood sugar levels and the digestive system, with greater amounts more liable to cause side effects.
 The American Diabetic Association advises a warning “may cause diarrhea: on quantities higher than 50g/day for sorbitol and 20g/day for mannitol.

 Broken into categories based on chemical structure, there are three types of polyols: sorbitol, mannitol, xylitol are derived from monosaccharides, isomalt, lactitol, and maltitol are disaccharides derived, and hydrogenated starch (HSH) are derived from polysaccharides.

 Sorbitol is made from corn syrup and only has half the sweetness of sugar.
-Sorbitol is less likely to cause an intestinal upset than mannitol, however, is not recommend for diabetics as it is not readily excreted and high levels can contribute to microvasculature damage.
-Ironically, it is often found in “sugar-free” gums and candy recommended to diabetics.
+Sorbitol is less likely to cause an intestinal upset than mannitol.
+However, it is not recommended for people with diabetes as it is not readily excreted, and high levels can contribute to microvasculature damage.
+Ironically, it is often found in “sugar-free” gums and candy recommended to people with diabetes.
 Sorbitol can also cause laxative effects.

 One area of concern concerning xylitol is its use with animals, specifically at this stage dogs.
-A recent report by the Veterinary Medical Association (JAVMA) indicated that sugar-free dog treats containing xylitol had caused liver failure and in a small number of instances death 3.
-Based on this report, it is advisable for pet owners to avoid giving their dogs’ xylitol-containing treats.
+A recent report by the Veterinary Medical Association (JAVMA) indicated that sugar-free dog treats containing xylitol had caused liver failure and death in a small number of instances.
+Based on this report, pet owners should avoid giving their dogs xylitol-containing treats.

-Sugar Alcohols in toothpaste are not coming in big amounts so are safe to use.
-But if you consume lots of them in another form, like food, chewing gums, drinks then you may get too much of it.
+Sugar Alcohols in toothpaste are not coming in big amounts, so they are safe to use.
+But if you consume lots of them in another form, like food, chewing gums, drinks, then you may get too much of it.

 Should you avoid sugar alcohols in toothpaste?

-At this moment nothing says that it is a dangerous ingredient, but you need to know that you don’t need this ingredient in toothpaste and since there are no long studies on sugar alcohols I suggest you avoid it.
-You can get toothpaste without it and be on a safe side.
+At this moment, nothing says that it is a dangerous ingredient, but you need to know that you don’t need this ingredient in toothpaste, and since there are no long studies on sugar alcohols, I suggest you avoid it.
+You can get toothpaste without it and be on the safe side.
 And time will tell if this ingredient can cause some bigger harm to humans than diarrhea.